asvd/helios-kernel/README.md

 }
 ```

-After this module is loaded, its routines could be refered as
+After this module is loaded, its routines could be referred to as
 `someLibrary.someObject`.